 About The Pattern

 This Simple Baby Blanket crochet pattern is written in English for right-handed crochet using standard US crochet terminology.
 If you are more familiar with UK terminology, check out my US to UK Conversion Chart.

 Basic – Very beginner friendly

-The final product following this pattern and using this yarn creates a blanket that is 39” (100 cm) x 47” (120 cm)
+The final product following this pattern and using the yarn listed below creates a blanket that is 39” (100 cm) x 47” (120 cm)

 - One skein of the economical big ball size of Bernat Baby Sport (100% Acrylic, 12.3 oz / 350g, 1148 meters/1256 yards).
 This is a light (3) yarn.
 You can substitute with your favourite light (3) yarn.

-- Colour I used (as seen in photos): Baby pink
+- Color I used (as seen in photos): Baby pink

 Crochet Hook Size: K/10.5 (6.5 mm)